mtnmunuklu/davudpasha-api-client-go/DAVUDPASHA.md

 func (o *QueriesItem) SetColumns(v []SelectedColumn)
 ```

-SetColumns gets a reference to the given datadog.Nullable\[SelectedColumns\] and assigns it to the Columns field.
+SetColumns gets a reference to the given common.Nullable\[SelectedColumns\] and assigns it to the Columns field.

 <a name="QueriesItem.SetColumnsNil"></a>
 ### func \(\*QueriesItem\) [SetColumnsNil](<https://github.com/mtnmunuklu/davudpasha-api-client-go/blob/main/api/davudpasha/type_queries_items.go#L200>)